-Quartermaster General: The head of the department of the army that deals with providing housing and equipment for the troops. furious President Washington was informed of the defeat the next day.
+The defeated army returned to Fort Washington on November 8, and a furious President Washington was informed of the defeat the next day.
 Secretary Knox reported to Congress that the late season and poorly trained soldiers were to blame for the terrible defeat.